vivienneprince/VideoGameSales/README.md

 ### Part 2: Categorical Explanatory Variable
-Our categorical explanatory variable will be the different publishers of the video games.
+Our categorical explanatory variable will be the different genre of the video games.

 ### Part 3: Two-sample Test Variables